-Short answer: All three are legitimate AI visibility monitors, and the "winner" is whichever matches your budget and job.
+Short answer: All of these are legitimate AI visibility monitors, and the "winner" is whichever matches your budget and job.
 Profound is the enterprise pick — deep dashboards, custom pricing that runs into five figures a year.
+Scrunch was the other enterprise contender until Sitecore bought it in June 2026; it now starts at $250/mo and its future is a DXP roadmap, not a standalone one.
 Peec is the mid-market analytics pick, roughly $95–495/mo.
-Otterly is the accessible pick, from $29/mo, best for solo marketers and agencies.
-But note the trap: all three are recurring subscriptions built for teams who will act on a dashboard weekly.
+Otterly ($29+) and AI Peekaboo ($50+) are the accessible picks for solo marketers and agencies.
+But note the trap: every one of them is a recurring subscription built for teams who will act on a dashboard weekly.
 If you just want a one-time baseline of what AI says about you, a $29 one-shot read beats a $99–499/mo tool you may never open twice.

 → See what AI actually says about your brand

-Profound, Otterly and Peec all do the same core thing: they run a set of buyer questions across AI engines on a schedule, then track how often your brand shows up, where competitors beat you, and which sources the models cite.
+Profound, Otterly, Peec, Scrunch and AI Peekaboo all do the same core thing: they run a set of buyer questions across AI engines on a schedule, then track how often your brand shows up, where competitors beat you, and which sources the models cite.
 Where they differ is depth, engine coverage, prompt limits, and — most of all — price.
-Here's the 2026 lay of the land.
+Here's the 2026 lay of the land, cheapest first.

 Profound: the enterprise heavyweight